Towards Fast Safe Online Reinforcement Learning via Policy Finetuning: More Experimental Results

 {

-\subsection{Finetune Q-networks vs train new Q-networks in VPA}
+\subsubsection{Finetune Q-networks vs train new Q-networks in VPA}

-In Marvel, VPA fine-tunes the offline pretrained Q-networks. \cref{VPA_from_scratch} illustrates the training curves when, instead of fine-tuning the pretrained Q-networks, the Q-networks are retrained from scratch during the VPA phase and subsequently fine-tuned online.
-As shown, fine-tuning the pretrained Q-networks achieves better performance.
-This is because, although the pretrained Q functions may be inaccurate, they still provide meaningful prior knowledge from the offline dataset and serve as a valuable starting point for Q function fine-tuning.
+In Marvel, VPA finetunes the offline pretrained Q-networks.
+Fig.~\ref{VPA_from_scratch} illustrates the training curves when, instead of finetuning the pretrained Q-networks, the Q-networks are retrained from scratch during the VPA phase and subsequently finetuned online.
+As shown, finetuning the pretrained Q-networks achieves better performance.
+This is because, although the pretrained Q functions may be inaccurate, they still provide meaningful prior knowledge from the offline dataset and serve as a valuable starting point for Q function finetuning.
 This would generally speed up the learning and lead to a better local optima compared to learning from scratch based on the offline data from a random initial point.
 Moreover, considering the limited number of steps allowed in VPA for efficiency, directly learning completely forgoes the knowledge learned offline and can fail to find good Q estimations.